Eolizertrak/HoodsCapstone/README.md

 My interests are mainly related to computers, tech and videogames, but I'm also enthusiastic snowboarder.
 For the capstone-course, my expectations are to get a closer look at working as a programmer or software developer.

+## Hassan Maskati
+Hi, my name is Hassan Maskati and I am in my 3rd year studying Business-IT (AMK) at the Turku University of Applied Sciences.
+Throughout my studies I have become familiar with fundamentals in programming and web development technologies.
+My focus is to become a full stack web developer.
+This Capstone project will provide a chance to work on an interesting case as part of the team.

 ##